 The loss of influential players and lack of incoming transfer activity meant that 1996/97 started poorly with just one win in our first eight games.
 Happily, things picked up and once more a place in the play-offs was a possibility.
 Again, a poor run of results ended any promotion hopes and the club had to settle for another season safely tucked in mid-table.

-Nicholl decided he had taken the club as far as he could and handed over the reins to Jan Sorensen, who became our first foreign manager.
-A former Ajax player and Denmark International, Sorensen had an extremely cavalier attitude to the game, and although league form was poor, he led the club on three exciting cup adventures.
+Nicholl decided he had taken the club as far as he could and handed over the reins to former Ajax player and Denmark International Jan Sorensen, who became our first foreign manager.
+Although league form was poor, he led the club on three exciting cup adventures.
 Nottingham Forest and Sheffield United were beaten in the League Cup, with Walsall also thrashing Macclesfield 7-0 en route to the FA Cup fourth round, where we lost 5-1 at Manchester United in front of 54,669 at Old Trafford.
 On top of that, the club came within a whisker of getting to the Wembley final of the Auto Windscreens Shield, losing 4-3 on aggregate to Bournemouth at the area final stage.

 League form left a lot to be desired and we could only muster a 19th-place berth, leading to Sorensen being sacked shortly after the end of the season.